triSYCL/triSYCL/doc/architecture.rst

 ``-RELGCD``
   compiling C++ comes with an ABI storing the lists of global static constructors and destructors.
-Unfortunately even if at the end these lists are empty because of SYCL specification, they are not removed by ``-globaldce`` and it is not supported by SPIR yet.
-So this SYCL-specific pass removes the empty list of global constructors or destructors (RELGCD);
+Unfortunately even if at the end these lists are empty because of SYCL_ specification, they are not removed by ``-globaldce`` and it is not supported by SPIR yet.
+So this SYCL_-specific pass Removes the Empty List of Global Constructors or Destructors (RELGCD);

 ``-reqd-workgroup-size-1``
-  in the case the kernel are compiled with only 1 SPIR work-group with 1 work-item (common use case on FPGA), this SYCL-specific pass add a SPIR metadata on the kernels to specify it will be called with only 1 work-item.
+  in the case the kernel are compiled with only 1 SPIR work-group with 1 work-item (common use case on FPGA), this SYCL_-specific pass add a SPIR metadata on the kernels to specify it will be called with *only* 1 work-item.
 This way the target compiler can spare some resources on the device;

 ``-inSPIRation``
-  is the SYCL-specific pass generating the SPIR 2.0-style LLVM IR output.
-Since it generates LLVM IR with the version of the recent LLVM used, it is quite more modern that the official SPIR 2.0 based on LLVM 3.4 IR.
+  is the SYCL_-specific pass generating the SPIR 2.0-style LLVM_ IR output.
+Since it generates LLVM_ IR with the version of the recent LLVM_ used, it is quite more modern that the official SPIR 2.0 based on LLVM_ 3.4 IR.
 So it is a SPIR-df (*de facto*)", which is nevertheless accepted by some tools.
-But by using a bitcode down-caster, it could probably make some decent official SPIR 2.0 encoded in LLVM 3.4 IR.
+But by using a bitcode down-caster, it could probably make some decent official SPIR 2.0 encoded in LLVM_ 3.4 IR.
 Otherwise a SPIR-V back-end could generate some SPIR-V code from this.

+``-globaldce`` is the last cleaning to remove unused functions, for example ``__gxx_personality_v0`` that was used to specify the exception handling flavour for the kernel functions before SPIR transformation.

 Testing infrastructure